Screening Roman Britain

 This book is the first systematic study examining depictions of Roman Britain in fictional film and television, exploring the varying interpretations of the rich history and myths that emerge from the clash of cultures between Romans and Britons.

-This volume provides a fascinating study of Roman Britain on film, of interest to students and scholars of classical reception, film and television, and history, as well as those with an interest in representation and the cultural significance and contemporary relevance of early colonial narratives.
+This volume provides a fascinating study of Roman Britain on screen, of interest to students and scholars of classical reception, film and television, and history, as well as those with an interest in representation and the cultural significance and contemporary relevance of early colonial narratives.

-Sylvie Magerstädt is a Senior Lecturer in Film Studies at the University of Notre Dame Australia.
+Sylvie Magerstädt is a senior lecturer in film studies at the University of Notre Dame Australia.
 Her work sits at the intersection of ancient history, philosophy and film studies, with a particular interest in mythology and culture.

 More from this author